opencadc-metadata-curation/collection2caom2/README.md

 1. Authorization only consults /ams content, so even if the group and membership configuration is consistent and correct, if something is not always and only public, it must exist in /ams for file download to work.

    Thumbnails and previews are also affected by this /ams-only check.
 Viewing these files only works on sc2 if the metadata that refers to the files is also present in /ams.
+The production `ams.properties` file entry also has to have an `artifactPattern=scheme:COLLECTION/` segment in the `COLLECTION` entry.

 1. An sc2 side-effect: if a collection is configured with operatorGroup and staffGroup in both ams and sc2repo, two common grants are generated.
 In ams, if the collection also has proposalGroup=true, ams will create a 3rd grant.
 That setting is not enabled in sc2repo, so a record generated from sc2repo will lack the proposal group grant.
 This is on purpose because the creation of the proposal group grant also, as a side efect, creates the group and this side effect should not be triggered by sandbox usage (because metadata there is potentially incorrect  and fixing it can't fix/delete previously created groups).